-- 5.2 Amendments to the constitution should be possible but they should require a substantial majority of parliament. - or the composition of any region, or the total number of recognised regions, the approval of a substantial majority of the regional assemblies should be required, in addition to the requirement of a substantial parliamentary majority.
+- 5.2 Amendments to the constitution should be possible but they should require a substantial majority of parliament. - 5.3 If a constitutional amendment affects the powers or the composition of any region, or the total number of recognised regions, the approval of a substantial majority of the regional assemblies should be required, in addition to the requirement of a substantial parliamentary majority.